Skip to Content

 At the conclusion of the program nurses will

-• Develop clinical leadership and collaborative practice skills for inter-professional healthcare.
+- Develop clinical leadership and collaborative practice skills in the interprofessional healthcare environment.

 Program overview